 Endoscopy is a procedure in which a long, thin tube is inserted into your body.
 There is a camera on the end that allows doctors to get a close look at your gastric lining in this case.
 A tool cam also be added to the end of the endoscope that will allow the doctor to take a small sample of a lesion or the gastric lining for a biopsy.

 After confirming a diagnosis of intestinal metaplasia, the doctor can begin treatment.
 Currently, the most effective treatment is to remove the H. pylori infection completely.
-This removal is done in combination with the use of antioxidant agents.
-Studies have shown this to be an effective way of trying to reverse intestinal metaplasia.
+This removal is done in combination with the use of antioxidant agents. this to be an effective way of trying to reverse intestinal metaplasia.
 However, more studies are being done to discover additional methods of reversing it.

 Some dietary practices are believed to help in the prevention and treatment of intestinal metaplasia.
 These include eating lots of plant-based foods such as fresh fruits and vegetables because they are full of antioxidants.
 Antioxidants include vitamin C, vitamin E, flavonoids, carotenoids, and phenols.